 Linebarger Goggan Blair & Sampson, LLP, a national law firm with a practice dedicated to the collection of delinquent government receivables, recently named Town Lake (TX) Chapter member Revlynn Lawson as its newest partner.
 Please join the Town Lake (TX) Chapter of The Links, Incorporated in congratulating Revlynn on this significant accomplishment and wishing her continued success in her new role.

-Mardi Gras Magic is the signature fundraising event of The Town Lake Chapter of The Links, Incorporated.
-This year more than 500 guests, including local business, civic and philanthropic leaders will gather at the JW Marriott to celebrate the chapter’s 30 years of service to the Austin community.
-Festivities will include special live performances, entertainment, and experiences.
-Don’t miss this opportunity to support community programs including: The chapter's bi-weekly computer literacy courses and annual graduation ceremony for fifth graders at Norman Elementary School in East Austin.
-A health, self-confidence and resilience-focused enrichment program for girls in foster care at The Settlement Home.
-Our award-winning National Society of Black Engineers, Jr. student team, which competes in robotics [...]
+Mardi Gras Magic is the signature fundraising event of The Town Lake (TX) Chapter of The Links, Incorporated.
+In February, more than 500 guests, including local business, civic and philanthropic leaders gathered at the JW Marriott to celebrate the chapter’s 30 years of service to the Austin community.
+In 2019, the festivities continue at the JW Marriott with even more dazzling live performances, entertainment, and experiences.
+Don’t miss this opportunity to support community programs including: RISE (Readiness in Science and Engineering), a STEM program at Bertha Sadler Means Young Women's Leadership Academy, a Title I middle school in East Austin, that inspires girls to achievement with a robotics competition team and National [...]

 The Town Lake (TX) Chapter's Services to Youth (STY) Facet hosted dinner and a trip to the Nutcracker at the Long Center for the Performing Arts for twenty-two girls from the Bertha Sadler Means Young Women's Leadership Academy.
 It was the first opportunity for the girls to visit the Long Center for the Performing Arts and witness live performances from both Ballet Austin and the Austin Symphony Orchestra.